-If your store is not mobile friendly, how can your customer complete her shopping on her phone?
-Your store assistant refuses to help the customer, so she has to leave immediately.
+If your store is not mobile-friendly, how can your customers complete their shopping on their phones?
+Your store assistant refuses to help the customer, so they have to leave immediately.

 Don’t let this happen.
 Be helpful.
 Assist your customer with a pleasing mobile shopping experience.

 Amazingly, CRO Buttons brings the footer navigation for your Shopify online store.
 We transform your web into an app-like experience, after a few clicks.
+Several available themes are ready for you to use on your website.
 And you can make your shop as convenient as big e-commerce sites such as Shopee, Lazada, Flipkart, Shein…